-To learn more about advance directives in your state, contact the Alabama Hospital Association Advance Directives at 1-334-272-8781.
+Note: To learn more about advance directives in the state of Alabama, contact the Alabama Hospital Association at 1-334-272-8781.

 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
 This means that, if you want to, you can: